 We at Cook & Cook understand another point, which is this– If you have to fight in your divorce, you should fight to win.
 The stakes are high, children, money, feelings– everything is on the line in a heated divorce.

-We have a list of lawyers, and if your case is contested, we will provide you with the list of outside Law Offices, lawyers and Firms.
+In the event that at the time that your case becomes contested that the docket is full at our Firm, we have a list of lawyers, and if your case is contested, we will provide you with the list of outside Law Offices, lawyers and Firms.